MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 Choose a support plan:

-* **Developer** - select this option when configuring Azure Data Explorer in a non-production environment or for trial and evaluation.
+* **Developer**: select this option when configuring Azure Data Explorer in a non-production environment or for trial and evaluation.
 For more information, see the [Azure Support: Developer](https://azure.microsoft.com/support/plans/developer/) page.

-* **Standard** - select this option when configuring Azure Data Explorer when you need minimal business critical dependence.
+* **Standard**: select this option when configuring Azure Data Explorer when you need minimal business critical dependence.
 For more information, see the [Azure Support: Standard](https://azure.microsoft.com/support/plans/standard/) page.

-* **Professional Direct** - select this option when you need substantial business critical utilization of Azure Data Explorer.
+* **Professional Direct**: select this option when you need substantial business critical utilization of Azure Data Explorer.
 For more information, see the [Azure Support: Professional Direct](https://azure.microsoft.com/support/plans/prodirect/) page.

 ## What to do with your estimate